 Elysium, Oil and Cold Wax on Baltic Birch Panel, 48x48in

-1-TWO+ Hours of new video content each month - some from LIVE calls, and some from prerecorded content.
+1-TWO+ Hours of new video content each month - including two LIVE calls/month, and some from prerecorded content.
 These two+ hours of video content will include in depth critique of chosen student work submitted for review (each video, whether from a LIVE call or a recording done by me will become part of a new PDPC Membership Video Library).
-I typically spend an entire day reviewing student work for each of our current one hour LIVE calls, and I ask specific questions of each student who submits work so I can try and "see through their eyes" what their design aesthetic is.
+I typically spend an entire day reviewing student work for each of our current one plus hour LIVE calls, and I ask specific questions of each student who submits work so I can try and "see through their eyes" what their design aesthetic is.
 I prepare for these calls carefully and with much consideration for each artist's voice so my comments are "in line" with their aesthetic.
 I love to help artists improve design and composition of their work and I enjoy working very hard to present ideas and comments that speak to each individual.
 This new membership group will allow me to share this extremely important part of the art making process with members.
 I once heard, "a work of art is not complete until it is seen".
 Though many works submitted are not yet finished, it does take courage to submit work you are stuck on!
 I believe we all benefit from seeing lots of critiques of all different kinds of work - not just our own.
 We also benefit by seeing work in many different stages and we will focus on the three primary stages presented in the PDPC course, PLAY, EXPLORE, and CLARIFY. (*Work chosen for critique is largely on a first come, first serve basis.
 Work chosen by instructor will represent a cross section of work being done throughout the PDPC group of artists).

 2-Q & A pertaining to the PDPC course and beyond.
 Those in the PDPC course are able to get many questions answered, but there is so much to share above and beyond what is included in this course.
 If students have questions about marketing, photographing their artwork, framing, presentation, how to get into galleries, etc., all questions may lead to calls with experts - all provided for the PDPC membership group.
 While the critique calls will be presented as LIVE calls, other videos will be added pertaining to extra topics as recorded calls.
 This library will grow over time and always be accessible as long as a member is current with the monthly fee.